Crispy Summer Flounder Recipe with Scallion-Corn Ragout

-Toasted wheat germ and cornmeal combine to create a light, crunchy crust for this delicate white fish, which also tastes wonderful with homemade tartar sauce.
-Soaking the fillets in milk before cooking plumps the meat and helps keep it moist.
+Toasted wheat germ and cornmeal combine to create a light, crunchy crust in this summer flounder recipe from 2007, which also tastes wonderful with homemade tartar sauce.
+A scallion-corn ragout only brightens the flavor of the delicate fish.
+Soaking the flounder fillets in milk before cooking plumps the meat and helps keep it moist.

 Yield: 4 to 6 servings

 - 1-1/2 pounds boneless summer flounder (fluke) fillets

 - 1 cup milk